joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/31/arts/women-reconsidered-celebrities-90s-noughties.html?searchResultPosition=2

 **A Nation of Spy-Catchers: Fear of Saboteurs Has Ukrainians on Edge**\
-`There are checkpoints, hotlines, and apps for reporting suspicious activities.
+`There are checkpoints, hotlines and apps for reporting suspicious activities.
 Ukrainians worry about saboteurs mixing among them sowing mistrust and spreading misinformation.`\
 https://nytimes.com/2022/03/31/world/europe/ukraine-spies-saboteurs.html?searchResultPosition=3

 **How Rose Matafeo Shaped the Romance in ‘Starstruck’**\